Running Scared (1986 film): Production

 In 2010, Hyams recalled that he had wanted "to remain earthbound" and desired a comedy that was "not stupid" and where the action was not "mean-spirited or bloody or graphic."
-MGM's script about retiring NY cops turned into a tale of non-retiring young Chicago cops, offering fresh casting possibilities and a unique city backdrop.
+MGM's script about retiring New York cops turned into a tale of non-retiring young Chicago cops, offering fresh casting possibilities and a unique city backdrop.
 He noted that amidst numerous cop movies, he chose to opt for more unconventional actors and chose Billy Crystal and Gregory Hines, who proved to have great chemistry.

 Hines persistently campaigned for his role, proud that the film featured a "black guy [with] sex scenes," deviating from the norm of the black character being devoid of sexuality, as opposed to his white counterpart.
 He recalled that Hyams was "tough to work with" but that he didn't want to "put the guy down."
 Crystal, valued for his improvisational skills, contributed "little pearls" to the script, supported by Hines' chemistry.
 He noted that his risky improvisations were only possible due to Hines' solid presence.

 Filming spanned September 1985 to January 1986 across MGM Studios in Culver City, California, in addition to location work in Key West, and Chicago.

 Reception

 Running Scared was a moderate box office success, earning over $38 million.
-Reviews were mixed, however, and the film has a current 63% rating on Rotten Tomatoes, based on 24 reviews.
+Reviews were mixed, however, and the film has a current 64% rating on Rotten Tomatoes, based on 25 reviews.
 The site's consensus states: "Running Scared struggles to strike a consistent balance between violent action and humor, but the chemistry between its well-matched leads keeps things entertaining."
 Film critic Roger Ebert recommended it, saying that the film "transcends its dreary roots and turns out to be a lot of fun".

 Vincent Canby of The New York Times, however, advised people to "stay home and watch Miami Vice or Cagney and Lacey" instead.

 Box office

-The film debuted at #5 at the U.S. box office, with a weekend gross of $5,227,757, with a total gross of $38 million.
+The film debuted at #5 at the U.S. box office, with a weekend gross of $5,227,757, with a total gross of $38.5 million.
 It was the 26th highest grossing movie of 1986.

 Soundtrack

 The Running Scared soundtrack was released in conjunction with the movie and contained a mix of songs and music featured in the film.
 The album sold well and produced three top 15 hits with performances by Klymaxx, Michael McDonald, New Edition, and Patti LaBelle.
 Producer Rod Temperton also contributed two songs with his band The Rod Temperton Beat Wagon.

-Originally Nik Kershaw was going to have his song featured in the movie soundtrack, which he especially wrote for the movie, also titled 'Running Scared'.

-Subsequently, It was reviewed by MCA Records and was turned down for reasons unknown.

-The song by Nik Kershaw appears on his third studio album, Radio Musicola.
+Nik Kershaw wrote his song "Running Scared" for the movie soundtrack, however it was turned down for reasons unknown.
+The song appears on Kershaw's third studio album Radio Musicola.